dallonf/spa-angular-boilerplate/README.md

 Download the source of this project, and run `npm install` to install dependencies.

-To run a server for local development, run `node dev`.
-In another tab, run `grunt watch` to compile LESS and start a LiveReload server.
+To start testing and developing, run `grunt`.
+(That is, the default task) A server will start at `localhost:3000` and your default browser will automatically open to that page.
+The grunt task will also automatically compile LESS and act as a LiveReload server.
+Just make changes to the code and they'll show up.

 ### How to make a production build